thaumant/lucid-suggest/examples/browser-react-ts/README.md

-# LucidSuggest example for browser using React and TypeScript
+# LucidSuggest example for React and TypeScript

 ## Try it